kayabaNerve/threshold-threshold-ecdsa/write-up.md

     4) Publish `A_i, B_i, (R_a_i, M_a_i), (R_b_i, M_b_i)` and the two `ECC-CT`
        proofs needed to prove knowledge, validity, and consistency.

+    This is equivalent to FROST's round 1, yet done within ciphertexts encrypted to the group's key.

 2) With at least `t` round one messages whose proofs successfully verify, and the message to sign, the following steps can be performed.